xuelinggong/E3Stereo/README.md

 | + Edge Context Fusion (film) | Context | — | — |
 | + Combined (all modules) | Full | — | — |

-> Note: The full result table is presented in the paper.
-Detailed numbers for KITTI 2012, KITTI 2015, Middlebury, and ETH3D are reported in the main paper and supplementary material.

 ## Repository Structure